 under the licence.

-(2) The Executive Director shall not grant a licence for a period exceeding 5 years.
+(2) The CEO shall not grant a licence for a period exceeding 5 years.

 (3) A licence shall expire at the end of the period specified in the licence notwithstanding the fact that the quantity of sandalwood authorized to be pulled or removed under the licence has not been pulled or removed.

-[Regulation 4 amended in Gazette 3 May 1996 p.1915.]
+[Regulation 4 amended in Gazette 3 May 1996 p.1915; 27 Feb 2007 p.
+627.]

 5. Production of licence